ncoudray/OSA_outcome_prediction/README.md

 The code here was developed using the slurm executor on NYU's [UltraViolet HPC cluster](https://med.nyu.edu/research/scientific-cores-shared-resources/high-performanc e-computing-core).
 The python script is therefore here given with slurm headers appropriate for this cluster as example so they could easily be adapted.

+The checkpoints of the trained networks can be downloaded from our [public repository](https://genome.med.nyu.edu/public/tsirigoslab/DeepLearning/OSA/).

 ## 1. Self-supervised segmentation using DeepPATH
 For meaning of options used here, see the [DeepPATH](https://github.com/ncoudray/DeepPATH) page.
 This page shows how to run inference on the already trained network shown in the manuscript.
 The code below runs a loop in which 1 job per slide is launched on a slurm cluster.
 It also shows the options use in our process.